 A21 Tonbridge to Pembury dualling

-This challenging project was located in an Area of Natural Outstanding Beauty with significant cultural heritage.
-We used state-of-the-art technology and extensive expertise to ensure safe, environmentally sensitive project delivery.
+The scheme was delivered within an Area of Outstanding Natural Beauty, with significant cultural and ecological heritage.
+Our teams used state-of-the-art technology and extensive highways expertise to ensure the project was delivered safely and with minimal environmental impact.

 35,000